sidhu1818/demo/README.md

-# demo
+# SS.demo
-This is my first git repository
+This is my first git repository.
+By Sidhanth